m-reza-rahman/azure-cafe/README.md

 ## Deploy the Java EE Application on Kubernetes
 * Open Eclipse.
 * Do a full build of the azure-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
-* Browse to where you have this repository code in your file system.
-You will now need to copy the war file to where we will build the Docker image next.
-You will find the war file under /target.
-Copy the war file to /kubernetes.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
-Navigate to the /kubernetes directory.
 * Log in to Docker Hub using the docker login command:

    ```